MicrosoftDocs/bing-docs/bing-docs/bing-news-search/quickstarts/python.md

 ---
 title: "Quickstart: Perform a news search with Python and the Bing News Search REST API"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description:  Use this quickstart to send a request to the Bing News Search REST API using Python, and receive a JSON response.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-news-search
 ms.topic: quickstart
-ms.date: 06/16/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
-ms.custom: seodec2018, tracking-python
 ---

 # Quickstart: Perform a news search using Python and the Bing News Search REST API